-In our latest post, we offer information regarding tax planning for investment real estate in Southern California and Central Ohio!
+In our latest post, we offer information regarding tax planning for investment real estate in Ohio and Southern California!
 By doing some planning now, you’ll be all set when it’s time to file your 2019 taxes!
 Before making any financial decisions, be sure to get the advice of your CPA, financial planner, or lawyer!

 Tax planning is a fundamental element of being a great investor.
 Below, we offer some tips, however, there are many ways you can strategize to keep the most amount of money in your pocket as possible.
 Remember, it is important to always treat your investments as a business, carefully planning a tax strategy that works for you.
 By planning ahead now, you will be able to lower your tax bill, while being able to see your money grow in other real estate ventures.
 A great tax plan is imperative to reaching your goals.

 One of the most frustrating things can be to find out you have missed deductions that were readily available for you to claim.
 As a landlord or investment property owner, there are a number of deductions you will be able to take.
 All of your property management costs, insurance, operating expenses, repairs, and contractor costs are deductible.
 You can also deduct your interest, home office expenses, business travel costs, car rentals, education expenses, marketing costs, memberships, and more.
 Make sure you are keeping separate bank account for your investments vs. your personal accounts.
 You will need to be able to track all of your business-related expenses correctly.

 No longer do investors have to take depreciation over a number of years.
 If you are buying appliances for your properties, furniture, or other assets for your business, you may be able to write-off 100% of the expense immediately.
 This is perfect for those about to renovate or redo the interior or exterior of a house.
 If you have some big projects ahead of you, your depreciation expenses can add up to thousands.